ExploreConsulting/netsuite-fasttrack-toolkit-ss2/readme.md

 to all javascript developers.

 Behind the scenes, NSDAL is a thin wrapper eliminating boilerplate code (e.g. `getValue({fieldId:'foo'}`.
-It still calls all the normal NetSuite APIs.
+It still calls all the normal NetSuite APIs - no magic.

 NSDAL defines NetSuite record types in a class hierarchy.
 You can use the xxxBase classes directly if you don’t need custom fields.